Crocus: Beautiful Flowers, Saffron Spice, and Colchicine

 Features of Colchicine

-Colchicine in medicinal doses relieves the pain and inflammation of gout and usually works well.
+Colchicine in medicinal doses relieves the pain and inflammation of gout and in general seems to work well.
 It's used to prevent gout attacks as well as to treat them.
-It's especially useful for patients who can't take NSAIDs (nonsteroidal anti-inflammatory drugs, such as aspirin).
+It may be especially useful for patients who can't take NSAIDs (nonsteroidal anti-inflammatory drugs), such as aspirin).
 Colchicine isn't classified as a pain reliever, although it does indirectly reduce or eliminate pain.
 A common brand name of the drug is Colcrys.

 It isn't completely understood how colchicine relieves gout.
 It is known that it inhibits mitosis.
 This is the process of chromosome duplication that takes place before a cell divides to make two daughter cells.
 Mitosis enables each daughter cell to have a complete set of chromosomes.